-The outcome is that the applicant will have identified the flight operational volume (nominal flight area and contingency area) and the risk buffer.
+The outcome is that an identified flight operational volume (nominal flight area and contingency area) and the risk buffer will be identified.

-Note: 1:1 buffer would mean that, if the RPA is planned to operate at 220 m height, the ground risk buffer should at least be 220 m.
+Note: 1:1 buffer would mean if the RPA is planned to operate at 120 m height, the ground risk buffer should at least be 120 m.
 An example of this can be seen in section 3 of Standard Scenario Application and Documents - Guidance Material.